You are here

 Can I get a copy of this Court’s Local Rules?

-Can someone tell me before I decide to pay the filing fee whether the Court will allow me to proceed IFP?
+Can someone tell me before I decide to pay the filing fee whether the Court will allow me to proceed without prepaying fees or costs?

-No. Eligibility for IFP will be decided only when a Judge rules on your motion.
+No. Eligibility for proceeding without prepaying fees or costs will be decided only when a Judge rules on your application.

 Can the needs of disabled persons serving as jurors be accommodated?